se4astien/youtube-clone-react/README.md

 ## YouTube Clone with React JS and Firebase

-Create YouTube Clone using React JS and Firebase for databse and deploy.
+Create YouTube Clone using React JS and Firebase for database and deploy.

 ## Project Specifications